Siftah/get_iplayer/swfurl.md

 When you obtain an updated get_iplayer with working SWF player URL, you should remove the preference(s) by running the command(s) above, changing `--prefs-add` to `--prefs-del`.

 In case you need to find your user options file, it is located at `$HOME/.get_iplayer/options` for Linux/Unix/OSX or `%USERPROFILE%\.get_iplayer\options` for Windows.
+There is normally no user options file when get_iplayer is first installed, but the `--prefs add` command will create one.

 ### Get iPlayer Automator